U.S. gymnastics doctor's boss at Michigan State charged with sex crime

 Michigan State has been criticized for its handling of Nassar, 54, who was a faculty member and physician at an on-campus clinic.
 Athletes had complained about Nassar since the 1990s, but the school did not open an investigation until 2014.

 Nassar was fired in September 2016.
 He received sentences this year that will keep him in prison for the rest of his life.
-In February, the school moved to fire Strampel, saying he failed to enforce guidelines created for Nassar after complaints of sexual misconduct.

 Additional reporting by Rebecca Cook in East Lansing, Michigan, Dan Whitcomb in Los Angeles and Gina Cherelus in New York; Writing by Scott Malone; Editing by David Gregorio